susanunit/coe322-slindsey/classnotes-2023-09-14.md

 ## Notes

-* Regularly update your copy of the student repository with the "`git pull`" command.
+* Be sure to Regularly update your copy of the student repository with the "`git pull`" command.
-* Homeworks will be due on Mondays and/or Wednesdays at midnight.
+* Homework will be due on Mondays and/or Wednesdays at midnight.
 Automatic scripts will collect your homework from the appropriate subdirectory.
 It is your responsibility to ensure the instructors and the TA have access to your personal class GitHub repository.
 * [COE 322 Student Repo](https://github.com/TACC/coe322fall2023) (read only)
 * [Zoom recordings](https://utexas.instructure.com/courses/1370834/external_tools/92539)